SuperAwesomeLTD/sa-flash-sdk/docs/01 Getting Started/02 Integrate.md

 ### Download the necessary files

-The new Flash SDK (v3 Beta) is compiled into two .swc file that you can download from here:
+The new Flash SDK (v3 Beta) is compiled into a .swc file that you can download from here:
 * [SuperAwesome_Flash_v3Beta.swc](https://github.com/SuperAwesomeLTD/sa-flash-sdk/blob/v3_beta/bin/SuperAwesome_Flash_v3Beta.swc?raw=true).
-* [SuperAwesome_FlashAIR_CommonLib.swc] (https://github.com/SuperAwesomeLTD/sa-flash-sdk/blob/v3_beta/bin/SuperAwesome_FlashAIR_CommonLib.swc?raw=true).

 This will allow you to add Banner, Interstitial and Video Ads to your project.

-Once you've downloaded the two files, you need to add them to your project.
+Once you've downloaded the file, you need to add it to your project.

 ### Setup the Adobe Flash CC Environment